 - Ways to Increase Connection with your Child When School Starts

 - Routine Charts for Getting Out the Door on Time

 - Building A Better Mental Health Future for Our Children

 Check out this interview with our founder and co-director Lora Ferguson, LPC-S, to get tips on how to use Positive Discipline to support your children’s mental health during the pandemic.
 Subscribe to this podcast to learn even more.

 Austin Therapists Specializing In Parent Coaching

-Sumati Morris is a Licensed Professional Counselor.
+Sumati is a Licensed Professional Counselor.
 She believes that therapy is a special time for individuals to explore their identity and to focus on the person they wish to be or become.

 Kirby is a Licensed Professional Counselor Supervisor, Licensed Marriage and Family Therapist Supervisor, and Co-Director of Austin Family Counseling.
 Kirby finds that Play Therapy and Sandtray Therapy is most beneficial when working with clients.